-If you deal in standard, small and midsize goods, ShipBob is the more affordable option.
-Although its storage fees are steep, they’re typically balanced by the company’s low-cost receiving, virtually-free pick and pack, and impressive shipping discounts.
+- If you deal in standard, small and midsize goods, ShipBob is the more affordable option.
+Although its storage fees are steep, small and fast-moving goods can avoid racking up costs.

-For large, oversized goods, Red Stag’s affordable storage costs can help you save significantly.
-Plus, the company automatically provides specialty services for fragile and high-value items that would cost you extra elsewhere—like liability insurance and custom-fitted boxes.
-These benefits make Red Stag the more affordable choice for products with many kinds of special-handling needs.
+- For large, oversized goods, Red Stag’s affordable storage costs can help you save significantly.
+Plus, the company automatically provides specialty services for fragile and high-value items that would cost you extra elsewhere, such as liability insurance and custom-fitted boxes.

-Take a look at our ShipBob vs Red Stag comparison of each major cost center below.
+Take a look at our Red Stag vs ShipBob comparison of each major cost center below.

 There’s no onboarding fee required to start using Red Stag, and your account representative will assist you with stock migration, platform integration, and account setup.

-ShipBob’s standard service charges a $975 implementation fee, which employs a dedicated “Implementation Engineer” who stays with you for 30 days to facilitate the onboarding process.
+ShipBob’s full implementation package costs $975 and employs a dedicated implementation specialist who even stays with you for 30 days after going live.
 This option is less affordable but can create a more hands-off experience and help avoid bumps in the road.

-Both ShipBob and Red Stag charge for receiving, whereas some of their biggest competitors (like ShipMonk and FBA) perform receiving for free.
+Both ShipBob and Red Stag charge for receiving, whereas some of their biggest competitors, such as ShipMonk and FBA, perform receiving for free.

 ShipBob and Red Stag both offer full-service receiving, but the two companies charge for it differently as ShipBob charges per hour of labor while Red Stag charges per pallet.

-Red Stag’s storage costs are much lower than ShipBob’s, which help make the service affordable for oversized products.
-That being said, products that sit in Red Stag’s warehouses for longer than 180 days incur an additional long-term storage fee.
+Red Stag’s storage costs are much lower than ShipBob’s, which helps make the service affordable for large products.
+However, products that sit in Red Stag’s warehouses for longer than 180 days incur an additional long-term storage fee.

-ShipBob charges $40 per pallet/month, $10 per shelf/month, or $5 per bin/month for storage.
+ShipBob charges $40 per pallet/month for storage, along with smaller bin and shelf options.
 If a pallet averages 31.1 cubic feet of space, this evens out to a cost of about $1.29 per cubic foot.
 Red Stag charges 75 cents per cubic foot.

-ShipBob charges a single fulfillment fee for each order, which includes pick and pack (up to four items), basic packaging materials, and shipping costs.
-Red Stag, on the other hand, charges for each of these cost centers individually.
+ShipBob charges one variable fulfillment fee for each order, which includes pick and pack (up to four items), basic packaging materials, and shipping costs.
+Meanwhile, Red Stag charges for each of these cost centers individually.
 Both companies offer volume discounts.

 Red Stag charges a Small Package Fee of $1 for parcels that weigh less than 16 ounces.
-This cost would add up fast for sellers dealing in small, lightweight goods with low-to-moderate margins, making the provider a poor fit.
+This cost would add up fast for sellers dealing in small, lightweight goods with low-to-moderate margins, making ShipBob a less expensive choice in these scenarios.